April 9, 1966

 She won the Florida Film Critics Circle Award and was nominated for the National Society of Film Critics Award for Best Actress for her role as Emily Dickinson in biographical film A Quiet Passion (2016).

-She was nominated for a Young Artist Award for Best Young Actress in a Supporting Role in a Feature Film — Comedy, Fantasy or Drama for her role as Jenny Anderman in science fiction thriller film The Manhattan Project (1986).
+She was nominated for the Young Artist Award for Best Young Actress in a Supporting Role in a Feature Film — Comedy, Fantasy or Drama for her role as Jenny Anderman in science fiction thriller film The Manhattan Project (1986).

 She won the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her performance as Janis Donovan in NBC crime drama television series Law & Order: Special Victims Unit (2007).

-The Young Riders (1990) ABC western series in role as Annie
+The Young Riders (1990) ABC - Annie

-Love, Lies and Murder (1991) NBC miniseries in role as Donna
+Love, Lies and Murder (1991) NBC - Donna

-The Big C (2010-2011) Showtime drama series in role as Rebecca
+The Big C (2010-2011) Showtime - Rebecca

-World Without End (2012) historical drama miniseries in role as Petronilla
+World Without End (2012) - Petronilla

-Alpha House (2013-2014) Amazon Prime Video political satire series in role as Senator Carly Armiston
+Alpha House (2013-2014) Amazon Prime Video - Senator Carly Armiston

-Hannibal (2014) NBC psychological horror thriller series in role as Kade Prurnell
+Hannibal (2014) NBC - Kade Prurnell

-Ratched (2020) Netflix psychological thriller series in role as Gwendolyn Briggs
+Ratched (2020) Netflix - Gwendolyn Briggs

-The Gilded Age (2021) HBO historical drama series in role as Ada Brook
+The Gilded Age (2022-2023) HBO - Ada Brook

 And Just Like That...
-(2021) HBO romantic comedy drama series in role as Miranda Hobbes
+(2021-2023) HBO - Miranda Hobbes

 Attended the Hunter College Elementary School.